yushan87/RESOLVEWebAPI/README.md

 ## Setting up

-As a first step, you will need to download `sbt 1.x` and install the latest version of `Play Framework 2.6.x`.
-Instructions on how to install `Play Framework` and setup your favorite development IDE can be found [here](http://www.playframework.com/).
+As a prerequisite, you will need to download and install `sbt 1.x` and `Java JDK 8+`.
+The current project is already configured to install `Scala 2.12.x`, `Play Framework` and all necessary plugins.
+Instructions on how to setup your favorite development IDE can be found [here](http://www.playframework.com/).

 (* Add more instructions when they are needed *)